JakeSippy/reddit_clone/README.md

-# reddit_clone
+# Practice-website
-A reddit clone WIP to help me learn web development I've ended development on this after realizing how many mistakes I made early on.
+This was my first attempt at building a little website that accepted posts and displayed them in a big list.
+I stopped working on it after realizing the poor choices I made in frameworks.